oshan-vishwajith/Snake-Mukbang/README.md

 4. Pause (press P) to take a break and plan your strategy
 5. Start with Easy mode to practice, then challenge yourself with Hard mode
 6. Try to beat your high score each game!

--💡 **Tip:** Try collecting special food near the corners for a safer combo!

 ---